 Additionally, implementation is a keyword.
 Since the important thing is not the technology itself, but what it allows the user to do.
 It is tough work for an organisation to implement a new way of working.
 That’s why a good implementation plan is also based on change management.

 Concern 2.
 “What if you lose valuable data?”

 Then don’t fear.
 Many feel the same way.
-It is important to remember, that most new technologies are born into an age, where for instance cloud computing helps to create a different and improved process for the customers and users; also in regards to data security.
+Most sound tech accounts for factors like those.
+For instance, with the help of cloud computing a different and improved process for the customers and users can be created; also in regards to data security.

-You could start by asking yourself, if a shift to digital technologies would be a step up?
-From having all your papers in the filing cabinet in your office or on your own servers in the basement, you obtain a totally different flexibility and economy in terms of storing data.
+You could start by asking yourself if a shift to digital technologies would be a step up?
+From having all your papers in the filing cabinet in your office or on your servers in the basement, you obtain different flexibility and economy in terms of storing data.

 Concern 3.
 “It doesn’t pay off”

-In the beginning when technology and the digitisation process first gained acceptance as a concept, it was with large accolades and savings in mind.
-These accolades have now been under scrutiny, because some projects have resulted in less than profitable cases.
-It is clear, that there are more perspectives to take in.
-What is for instance the purpose of the specific technology?
-Which results do you desire to achieve?
-And what does previous results in your area of business indicate?
+In the beginning, when technology and the digitalisation process first gained acceptance as a concept, it was with great accolades and savings in mind.
+These accolades have now been under scrutiny because some projects have resulted in less than profitable cases.
+It is obvious, that there are more perspectives to take in.
+What is, for instance, the purpose of the specific technology?
+Which outcomes do you strive for?
+And what do previous results in your area of business indicate?

 The fact that one certain way to handle a problem or challenge not necessarily saves money, increases efficiency or secures information in the best way possible is seen in all sectors – and with most types of solutions.

 Technology and digitalisation in the care sector cover all types of technologies that support the users and the organisation with their work to provide better care.
 We believe that the focus of the care sector is to secure better resource exploitation and one of the solutions to that is by utilising new technologies and aids.